 Located on the corner of the historic Front Street 1500 block next to the Wake Cup Coffee Shop and Bakery.
-Take a seat.
-Take a sip and enjoy the banks of the Missouri River in Fort Benton, the birthplace of Montana.
+Sit.
+Stay.
+Drink.
+Enjoy the banks of the Missouri River in Fort Benton, the birthplace of Montana.
 We have entwined the area's rich history into our brewery where each beer has a unique story of how it came to be, tying the past to the present.

 Inquire on how to join our Mug Club for $2 beers for life enjoyed from a Member's Only 16 oz mug.
 Membership is filling up and limited to 100.

 The Golden Triangle is created by following Highway 87 from Great Falls through Fort Benton and on to Havre.
 Then west on Highway 2 to Shelby and back down Interstate 15 to complete the triangle.

 This area is known for its rich agricultural history and modern production of barley, wheat and other grains - making it ideal for our brewery to create one-of-a-kind Golden Triangle beers for your enjoyment.

 What brewery would be complete without a few games to blow off steam?
 Each week GTB will host a series of events to compliment our varietal beer selections.

 Everyday you will find corn hole (aka Bags), cards and boardgames for you, your friends and family's entertainment.

 We have selected family farms and companies within Montana's Golden Triangle to provide us with the freshest ingredients and create unique and hyper local brews with a flavor profile that showcases our terroir.